radar MDF (= magnetic-direction-finding system)

 2. TOA (= time-of-arrival system)

-Egon Wanke (Blitzortung.org) has designed an advanced lightning detection circuit.
+Egon Wanke (Blitzortung.org) has designed an advanced lightning detection circuit in 2009.
 With the use of a GPS device we can determine the time of lightning stroke within 1 µsec.
 4 stations have to detect same strike and with time-of-arrival calculations it is possible to determine lightning stroke position with an accuracy <1000m.
 This system uses same technology as ALDIS or BLIDS.

 Costs are 140 Euro (preamplifier & evaluation board, GPS, box, power supply) with free software.
 See construction manual by Egon Wanke.